PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSwSh/BallThrower.md

 1. Text Speed: Fast
 2. Casual mode: Off
-3. The “Send to Boxes” option must be set to “Automatic”.
+3. The "Send to Boxes" option must be set to "Automatic".

 ### Setup of Party